 Australia Without the Australians

 This is a vast country and you can drive a long way without seeing another car or people once you leave the small settlements.
+This is a long way from the Cairns hotel we booked with Expedia.
 You do however see a lot of termite towers.
 We haul over to photograph one that stands 30 feet high.
 Every now and again we see a kangaroo, emu, wallaby, dingo, or strange bird and, near rivers and inlets, enormous crocodiles.
 We're advised not to walk along riverbanks or too close to the edge of deep creeks.
 We don't.

 Out here the landscape constantly changes and there are 22 different kinds of tropical savannah, dense rainforest near the coast further south, areas of vast flat dry desert.
 Near the Archer River Roadhouse there's a crude hand-painted sign by the muddy creek nailed up a tree which reads "We were here in a boat 14th March 2003".
 The river had risen 48 feet, and that's why they call it "the Wet Season".

 In our five day drive from the tip back to the city of Cairns on the coast we have been to a deserted, croc-infested beach which was once going to be a city to rival Singapore.
 We've photographed the skeletons of planes which crashed here during World War Two and walked where 19th century explorers trekked in search of water, a route, and fame (many achieving only a lonely and thirsty death).

 We have chatted with Aboriginal people in small communities dotted about, seeing their rock art dating back thousands of years and looked at petroglyphs which are even more ancient.

 And of course we have stopped at pubs.